 - Google founder Larry Page’s breaking up of the massive and thriving company into parts of a new company, Alphabet

 - British Airways’ reorganization in the 1980s

 A key factor behind these transformations relates to a shift in the organization's mission and values.
 To learn more about how to grow your business by defining your own authentic company values, feel free to download our .
-(Included is a handy Values Statement Template to get you started)
+(A handy Values Statement Template is included to get you started)

 01. A new CEO turns a legendary company on its head

 Why the reorg was needed: After the phenomenal and long-lived success of its Windows operating system and suite of Office products, Microsoft was struggling to write its second act.
 The gigantic company was stagnant and rife with turf wars between major business units that often viewed each other more as competitors than partners in the same company.